flexatone/vigilnaut/doc/articles/swppc/swppc.md

 ## Other Utilities

 The `fetter` CLI exposes a number of additional utilities to explore system-wide Python package information.
-For example, to get metrics on discovered executables, site-packages directories, and installed packages, counts are available with `fetter count`:
+For example, the `fetter count` command can be used to get metrics on discovered executables, site-packages directories:

 ```shell
 fetter count